vakila/automerge.github.io/docs/glossary.md

 * You don't want to replicate the entire history because of bandwidth or resource concerns on the target device.
 This might be useful in embedded systems or mobile phones.
 * A deleted element contains some sensitive information that you would like to be purged from the history.

-The downsides of compacting the history of a document include not being able to syncronize that compacted document with another document that doesn't have a common ancestor.
+The downsides of compacting the history of a document include not being able to synchronize that compacted document with another document that doesn't have a common ancestor.

 ## Synchronization

 When two or more  devices make changes to a document, and then decide to exchange those changes to come to a consistent state, we call that *synchronization*.
-Syncronization can, in the most simple implementaiton, consist of sending the full list of changes in ithe history to all connected devices.
+Synchronization can, in the most simple implementation, consist of sending the full list of changes in the history to all connected devices.
 To improve performance, devices may negotiate which changes are missing on either end and exchange only those changes which are missing, rather than the entire change history.